-As an alternative to using the SS pin to control the Slave Select signal, the application can choose to manage the Slave Select signal by software.
-This is configured by the SSM bit in the SPICSR register (see Figure 49)
+As an alternative to using the \overline{SS} pin to control the Slave Select signal, the application can choose to manage the Slave Select signal by software.
+This

-In software management, the external \overline{SS} pin is free for other application uses and the internal \overline{SS} signal level is driven by writing to the SSI bit in the SPICSR register.
+In software management, the external SS pin is free for other application uses and the internal SS signal level is driven by writing to the SSI bit in the SPICSR register.